Why aren't BlackBerry numbers reported in these surveys?

 The iPhone dominated the market for mobile web surfing last month, and there were relatively healthy showings from Google's Android and Microsoft's Windows Mobile.
 Net Applications found Apple's handheld status symbol accounted for 66.61 per cent of mobile traffic browsing the web during February.
-The phone's nearest competitor …
+The phone's nearest …

 Why aren't BlackBerry numbers reported in these surveys?